top of page

 CEC Refugee Ministry.jpg

-A note: Because of well-founded fears that identification could seriously compromise the family’s security and safety here in the U.S. but especially for the family remaining in Afghanistan, we refrain from providing certain details about the family.
+A note: Because of continuing, well-founded fears that identification could seriously compromise our families' security and safety here in the U.S. but especially for their families that are not here, we refrain from providing certain details about them.

 Latest News: